CesiumGS/cesium-unreal/Documentation/api-design-guide.md

   double MaximumScreenSpaceError = 16.0;
   ```

-- The `EditAnywhere` specifier allows the property to show up in the Details panel of the Unreal Editor.
-The user can thus modify the value directly.
+- The `EditAnywhere` specifier allows the property to appear and be modifiable by the user in the Details panel of the Editor.
 - The `BlueprintGetter` and `BlueprintSetter` define specific functions for getting and setting the value in Blueprints (see [UFunctions](#ufunctions)).
 - The `Category` indicates how the property should be organized in the Details panel.
 It appears under the "Level of Detail" category, which itself is nested in the "Cesium" category.
-- Finally, `meta` refers to additional metadata that can augment how the property functions or appears.
-Here, `ClampMin` prevents it from being set to an invalid value.
+- Finally, `meta` refers to additional metadata that augments how the property functions or appears.
+Here, `ClampMin` prevents the Details UI from setting it to smaller values.
+(It may still be set through C++ or Blueprints.)

 The official documentation for `UPROPERTY` explains the fundamentals, but it is not comprehensive.
 This [masterlist](https://benui.ca/unreal/uproperty/) of `UPROPERTY` specifiers by ben ui provides a more extensive look into what's possible.